When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 After all, if you have only one offer, you don’t need to have a report that compares the profitability of each revenue stream.
 You may not have enough going on that would support either an operations manager or an assistant, so hiring one even if you had the capability to do so wouldn’t make sense anyway.
 The management demands of your business are small enough that you can handle it until it outgrows what you can manage.

 In other words, don’t hire people just because other businesses or the cool kids do.
-Many bigger businesses and cool kids make bad decisions on this front and have enough revenue to cover it – those same decisions would eat you alive.
+Many bigger businesses and cool kids make bad decisions on this front and have enough revenue to cover it, but those same decisions would eat you alive.
 I once had a client who, because her past revenues and reserves were so high, didn’t realize that the cost of all of her employees and assistants was resulting in a total business loss for a few quarters.
 It’s only after we had some CFO discussions that this fact became apparent to her.
 How many months could your business operate with a $2k net loss and make it?

 Call Them What You Like – Just Make Sure the Functions Are Covered